Experience Native American Culture in Wisconsin

 The highlight of the St. Croix Band experience is the Forts Folle Avoine Historical Park – a re-creation of a Woodland Indian village and fur trading post that was on this site between 1802 and 1805.
 Start at the 5,000-square-foot visitor center (which is wheelchair accessible) for some background about the nation’s centuries of history.
 Then, experience that history up close as you listen to guides dressed in the period’s fashion barter over furs as they did 200 years ago.

 The village interpreter will take you through the various kinds of seasonal living arrangements of the Woodland Indians.
 At the trading post, the interpreter gives a general description of the fur trading industry with examples of what was traded and how.
-Tour the many reconstructed cabins to see the living arrangements and stop in at the blacksmith’s shop and peek inside the authentic Wigwam to be fully transported back in time.
+Tour the many reconstructed cabins to see the living arrangements, stop in at the blacksmith’s shop and peek inside the authentic Wigwam to be fully transported back in time.

 Bad River Band of Superior Chippewa

-The Bad River Chippewa own and operate a fish hatchery that stocks local rivers and lakes with 15 million walleye annually.
+The Bad River Chippewa owns and operates a fish hatchery that stocks local rivers and lakes with 15 million walleye annually.
 You can visit the hatchery by contacting the Great Lakes Indian Fish and Wildlife Commission.
 Also located here is the only remaining extensive coastal wild rice marsh in the Great Lakes Region – the Kakagon and Bad River sloughs.
 Kakagon is the largest naturally grown wild rice bed in the world and is a registered National Natural Landmark.
 You’ll also find the largest eagle population in the Great Lakes here.

-Ho-Chunk
+The Ho-Chunk Nation

-The Ho-Chunk Nation hosts two major pow wows every year on Memorial Day and Labor Day that feature cultural dancing and drumming competitions.
+The Ho-Chunk Nation hosts two major Pow-Wows every year on Memorial Day and Labor Day that feature cultural dancing and drumming competitions.
 These popular events are held at the tribe’s Andrew Blackhawk Memorial Pow-Wow Grounds in Black River Falls.
-If you can’t make it to those events, plan a trip and stay at the scenic Ho-Chunk RV Resort and Campground just minutes from the Wisconsin Dells and mix the best of both worlds with nature time and casino time.
+If you can’t make it to those events, plan a trip and stay at the scenic Ho-Chunk RV Resort and Campground just minutes from Wisconsin Dells and mix the best of both worlds with nature time and casino time.

 Sokaogon (Mole Lake) Band of Lake Superior Chippewa

 The Mole Lake tribe is also known as the Lost Tribe because of a legal title to their reservation that was lost in a shipwreck on Lake Superior in 1854.
-Today, the land area boasts hundreds of miles of snowmobile trails, as well as hiking and mountain biking trails, ATV trails, and cross-country ski trails.
+Today, the land area boasts hundreds of miles of snowmobile trails, as well as hiking and mountain biking trails, ATV trails and cross-country ski trails.
 There are over 800 lakes, 82 trout streams and 400,000 acres of public wilderness land teeming with wildlife.

 Lac du Flambeau Band of Lake Superior Chippewa